 For the purpose of this document, the definitions in Article 2 of the RP Regulation shall apply.

-The following additional definitions shall also apply:
+The following additional definitions shall also apply for the purpose of this document:

 ‘likelihood’ means a chance of something happening;

-‘impact’ means an evaluated consequence of a particular outcome;
+‘impact’ means an evaluated consequence of a particular electricity crisis scenario;

-‘severity’ means the combination of the likelihood and impact ratings of an electricity crisis scenario;
+‘risk rating’ means the combination of the likelihood and impact ratings of an electricity crisis scenario;

-’expected energy not-served’ (EENS) in a given zone (Member State) and in a given time period (duration of load curtailment due to the electricity crisis scenario), energy which is expected not to be supplied due to insufficient resources to supply demand;
+’expected energy not-servedS’ (EENSS) is the volume of energy which is expected not to be supplied to the end users due to insufficient supply-side, demand-side and grid resources, in the affected area (i.e. control area, system operation region or a combination of those), as a direct consequence and for the duration of a specific electricity crisis scenario “s”;

-’expected energy not-served percentage’ (or EENS%) is calculated by dividing the expected energy not served by the estimated total annual energy consumption of a Member State;
+’expected energy not-served percentage’ (or EENSS%) is calculated by dividing the expected energy not served by the estimated total annual energy consumption of the affected area;

-’Energy consumption of a Member State’ is a sum of electricity consumption over control areas of all TSOs operating in that Member State;
+’energy consumption of a Member State’ is an annual sum of electricity consumption over the control areas of all TSOs operating in that Member State;

-’loss of load expectation’ (or LOLE) represents the expected number of hours in which, in a given zone (Member State), resources are insufficient to supply the demand due to the electricity crisis scenario;
+’loss of load expectation’ (or LOLES) represents the expected number of hours, in an affected area, during which resources are insufficient to supply the demand due to a specific electricity crisis scenario “s”.

-‘electricity crisis scenario’ means a description of an event or a chain of events that will (or is expected to) lead to a deterioration of security of supply of electricity affecting a community or whole society.
-An electricity crisis scenario may include more than one region or subgroup defined by Member States or may include parts of two or more regions or subgroups;
+‘electricity crisis scenario’ means a description of an event, a sequence of events, or a combination of events, together with their evolution that will (or is expected to) lead to a deterioration of security of supply of electricity, affecting community or whole society.
+An electricity crisis scenario may be relevant to more than one region or subgroup or may include parts of two or more regions or subgroups;

-‘regional electricity crisis’ means a present or imminent situation in which more than one Member State has declared an electricity crisis at the same time (simultaneous crisis in two or more Member States);
+‘regional electricity crisis’ means a present or imminent situation in which there is an electricity crisis, as defined in Article 2(9) of the RP Regulation, in more than one Member State at the same time;

-‘electricity crisis scenario candidate’ is an electricity crisis scenario identified by TSOs to have an impact on at least one other Member State and therefore have the potential to form a ‘regional electricity crisis scenario’;
+‘regional electricity crisis scenario candidate’ is an electricity crisis scenario identified by any stakeholder to have an impact on at least one Member State and a potential to impact other Member States, and may therefore, after its evaluation, be included in the list of relevant regional electricity crisis scenarios;

+‘event’ is an occurrence or change of a particular set of circumstances;

-‘initiating event’ is an event which initiates the electricity crisis; the initiating event can be momentary and can be significant enough to cause the electricity crisis by itself or can cause an existing critical grid situation to become an electricity crisis.
+‘initiating event’ is an event which has the potential to cause an electricity crisis; the initiating event may be momentary or may evolve over time and can be significant enough to cause the electricity crisis by itself or can cause an existing critical grid situation to become an electricity crisis.

+Article 3 Requirements for initiating events

+Pursuant to Article 5(2) of the RP Regulation, at least the hazards listed in Appendix II need to be considered as initiating events when developing regional electricity crisis scenarios.

-Article 3 Cross-border dependencies
+Article 4 Requirements for cross-border dependencies

-Cross-border dependencies shall be identified both in regional electricity crisis scenarios and in electricity crisis scenario candidates.
+Cross-border dependencies shall be identified both in regional electricity crisis scenarios and electricity scenario candidates.

-In order to be identified as a cross-border dependency within the meaning of this article, the cross-border dependency shall be deemed likely to initiate a crisis or aggravate the situation in other Member States.
+A cross-border dependency shall be deemed to arise where the impact of preventive actions, remedial actions, or mitigating measures taken by one Member State have the potential to give rise to a crisis in another Member State.

-When identifying cross-border dependencies, the following categories shall be assessed:
+When identifying cross-border dependencies at least the following shall be considered:

-Dependencies that result as a direct impact of a crisis on other Member States, for reasons such as unavailability of several (beyond N-1) interconnectors or internal lines in close electrical proximity, or unavailability of generation;
+Dependencies that propagate through the power system, such as unavailability of several (beyond N-1) interconnectors or internal lines in close electrical proximity, unavailability of generation, or lack of adequacy;

-Dependencies that result as an indirect impact of a crisis on other Member States, either:

-Consequences in one Member State due to actions taken by another Member State in crisis; or

-Actions taken in one Member State following a request by a Member State in crisis with a significant negative impact on a third Member State, such as re-planning of maintenance work or higher level of generation in accordance with the relevant Articles of the SO GL, in particular Articles 20, 21, 22 and 23.
+Dependencies that propagate through electricity markets;

+Dependencies that propagate through supply chains, including primary energy sources and equipment in other Member States;

 Cross-border dependencies shall be evaluated in accordance with Article 9.